 The Steller's jay is likely the most stunning member of the jay family.
 This large songbird typically boasts a prominent triangular crest topping its charcoal black head, small white markings above its beak, and a deep blue body.
 This jay can be found in evergreen forests along the west coasts of Canada, the United States, and down past Mexico.
 The looks of the Pacific coast Steller's jay is somewhat different than the Rocky Mountains form of the bird.
 The Steller's jay can usually be found at elevations between 3,000 and 10,000 feet.

-Happily, this songbird is thriving in the west occupying some of the same territory as the Stellar’s jay.
+Happily, this songbird is thriving in the West, occupying some of the same territory as the Steller’s jay.
 Aside from being blue, the two have little else in common.
-This blue and gray jay with a short bill and no crest can be found as far north as Washington and south to Central America.
+This blue-and-gray jay with a short bill and no crest can be found as far north as Washington stateand south to Central America.
 Rather than living in groups like their Floridian cousins, the Western scrub-jay sticks to breeding pairs rather than family groups.
 The female sits on the eggs while the male brings the female food to eat.
 Both take part in building their nest using twigs, grass, animal hair and moss as well as other items.

 The Mexican jay lives primarily in Mexico, but also can be found stateside in parts of Texas, Arizona and New Mexico.
 The two populations found in the different geographies differ in egg color, nesting behaviors and even in the color of the bill in the young.
 The Mexican jay feeds on acorns, breaking them open by holding them with a foot against a branch and hitting the nut with its beak.
 The acorns can be buried in the ground where the bird will later retrieve the stored food source.
 The jay can also be seen on flowers searching for nectar as well as insects.

 So, Mr. Blue Jay, you’re not the only jay in town.
 It doesn’t make us adore you any less.
 It just makes us appreciate your large extended family with its great similarities and differences.